kubernetes/community/contributors/devel/kubemark-guide.md

-- Creates a ReplicationController for HollowNodes and starts them up. (*will work exactly the same everywhere as long as MASTER_IP will be populated correctly, but you’ll need to update docker image address if you’re not using GCR and default image name*)
+- Creates a ReplicationController for HollowNodes and starts them up. (*will work exactly the same everywhere as long as MASTER_IP will be populated correctly, but you'll need to update docker image address if you're not using GCR and default image name*)

 - Waits until all HollowNodes are in the Running phase (*will work exactly the